JayeshMahajan8055/StoryTails-AI-/README.md

 Contributions are welcome!

 1. Fork this repo
-2. Create a new branch: `feature/my-feature`
+2. Create a feature branch (`feature/my-feature`)
-3. Commit your enhancements
+3. Commit improvements
 4. Open a Pull Request 🚀

 ---